The Sσmaverse

 DevOps Agent

-Deployment protocols, CI/CD skills, infra rituals.
+Deployment protocols, CI/CD skills, infra muscles.
 Pre-heated for shipping code to production.

 soma init --template devops Content Writer

-SEO protocols, blog publish ritual, tone-of-voice identity.
+Workflow protocols, quality-standards, tone-of-voice identity.
 Ready to write and ship content.

 soma init --template writer Architect

-Frontmatter standards, code review protocols, ADR rituals.
+Frontmatter standards, code review protocols, test-hygiene muscle.
 For teams that care about structure.

 soma init --template architect Roll Your Own